-- (i) Shillong Municipal Board The SMB is responsible for collection transportation and disposal of solid waste generated in Shillong city.
-The area covered by SMB is 10.25 square kilometers (km2).
-The Chief Executive Officer looks after the administration of SMB. - (ii) The Dorbars The 5 census towns of Shillong Urban Agglomeration (SUA) include Mawlai, Nongthymmai, Madanryting, Pynthorumkhrah and Nongmynsong.
+- (ii) The Dorbars The 5 census towns of Shillong Urban Agglomeration (SUA) include Mawlai, Nongthymmai, Madanryting, Pynthorumkhrah and Nongmynsong.
 Each town is divided into a number of Dorbar Shnongs and each Dorbar Shnong has a Headman.
 The Dorbar Shnong looks after the collection and transportation of solid waste generated in their respective localities. - (iii) Shillong Cantonment Board (SCB) This is a military area covering 1.84 km2.
 The solid waste generated in the Cantonment area is collected and transported, separately by cantonment vehicles.
-The Cantonment Executive Officer (CEO) looks after the administration of Shillong Cantonment Board (SCB).

-35. Waste Generation.
-The solid waste generated in GSPA is 159 metric ton per day (MTD) with waste generation rate at 400 gram per capita per day.
-The major solid waste generation sources are households (56 %), markets (23 %), hotels & restaurants (7 %), construction waste (2 %), and street sweeping (7 %).
+The Cantonment Executive Officer (CEO) looks after the administration of Shillong Cantonment Board (SCB). - 32.
+Waste Generation.
+The solid waste generated in GSPA is 135 metric ton per day (MTD) with waste generation rate at 341 gram per capita per day.
+The major solid waste generation sources are households (56 %), markets (23 %), hotels & restaurants (7 %), construction waste (2 %), and street sweeping (7 %). - 33.
+Segregation.

-2 The GSPA is spread over an area of 173.87 km2.
-It comprises three distinct areas, namely the Shillong Municipal Board (SMB) area, 6 other urban centers (Shillong Cantonment, Mawlai, Nongthymmai, Pynthorumkhrah, Madantring, and Nongmynsong towns) and rural areas with 32 settlements.
-GSPA, with its total population of 312,539 (2001 Census) accounts for 78% of the total urban population of Meghalaya.

-36. Segregation.
 Waste segregation is not practiced in Shillong.
-The absence of segregation poses problems to the operation of the existing compost plant in Mawiong dumpsite.

-37. However, as far as bio-medical waste is concerned, the system adopted by SMB is found to be satisfactory.
-The bio-medical waste is collected by a van designed for this purpose and the waste is disposed off at incinerator, installed at Mawiong dumpsite.

-38. Collection and Transportation System.
+The absence of segregation poses problems to the operation of the existing compost plant in Mawiong dumpsite. - 34.
+However, as far as bio-medical waste is concerned, the system adopted by SMB is found to be satisfactory.
+The bio-medical waste is collected by a van designed for this purpose and the waste is disposed off at incinerator, installed at Mawiong dumpsite. - 35.
+Collection and Transportation System.
 The Health and Conservancy Department (HCD) of SMB looks after the work of collection and transportation of solid waste generated within the SMB.
-Currently, SMB has 410 permanent workers and has appointed 50 people on Muster Roll basis for solid waste management.

-39. House-to-house collection is at present in existence in a few Dorbars only.
-There are about 18 vehicles which would stop on particular location on the side of the road at a particular time and the households and shops handover the waste to these vehicles.
+Currently, SMB has 410 permanent workers and has appointed 50 people on Muster Roll basis for solid waste management. - 36.
+House-to-house collection is at present in existence in a few localities only.
+There are about 23 vehicles which would stop on particular location on the side of the road at a particular time and the households and shops handover the waste to these vehicles.
 Some of the vehicles are more than 10 years old and need urgent replacement.
-The SMB vehicles can only collect 57 MTD out of the generated 159 MTD.
-To facilitate collection, SMB has placed 60 masonry/reinforced cement concrete (RCC) dustbins of various capacities ranging from 1.8 to 4.5 cubic meters (m3) for areas not included in the house-to-house collection scheme.
-However, due to less coverage and delay of collecting vehicles, many households keep their waste on the streets, and dogs scatter theses waste on the roads and create unhygienic, unhealthy conditions.

-40. Disposal.
-The collected wastes are disposed at a disposal site located in Mawiong, located about 8 km from the city.
+The SMB vehicles collects only from SMB area which generates about 50 MTD of waste out of the total generation of 135 MTD from GSPA SMB has provided 11 trucks, 3 compactors and 9 primary collection vehicles 257 road sweepers, 5 conservancy supervisors, 6 sanitary inspectors and a chief medical and health officer.
+As per the SMB, There are 105 dustbins within the area of 10.8 sq. km..
+However, due to less coverage and delay of collecting vehicles, many households keep their waste on the streets, and dogs scatter theses waste on the roads and create unhygienic, unhealthy conditions. - 37.
+Disposal.
+The collected wastes are disposed at the existing landfill site in Mawiong, located about 8 km from the city.
 The site has been operational since 1938.
-To improve the practice of dumping at the existing site and to comply with the requirements of MSW Rules, the component funded under NERCCDIP Tranche I is construction of an engineered landfill and associated infrastructures (leachate collection facilities, environmental protection measures etc.) in a portion of the site.
-The bid evaluation report for all the works under Tranche I has been approved by ADB on 12th March 2010 and the approval for issuance of acceptance letter for successful bidders has been issued on 1st April 2010.
-The work is expected to start by Jan.2012.

-41. A compost plant with a capacity of 100 MTD was constructed in the Marten, Mawiong dumpsite in 2002.
-It is currently proposed for rehabilitation and expansion to 150 MTD capacity by the private operator who has been operating this plant on private-public partnership basis.
-An average residual waste for disposal is estimated to be 50 to 60 MTD.
+Tranche 1 funded development of 6,500 m2 portion of the site to improve the practice of dumping and to comply with the requirements of MSW Rules.
+Civil works are under progress and expected to be completed in June 2014. - 38.
+A compost plant with a capacity of 100 MTD was constructed in the Marten, Mawiong dumpsite in 2002.
+It is currently proposed for rehabilitation and refurbishment.
+The plant is now operated by the private operator who has been operating this plant on private-public partnership basis.
+An average residual waste for disposal is estimated to be 50 to 60 MTD